Your super is one of your most valuable assets. Here's how to keep it safe from scams and fraud.

 How this affects your super

-Because super funds invest across global markets, including the US, movements overseas can influence returns here in Australia.
+Because super funds invest across global markets, movements overseas can influence returns here in Australia.

 In the short term, global instability can:

-But your super isn’t invested in just one country, one company or one event.
+But your super isn’t invested in just one region, one company or one event.

 GuildSuper's investment options are diversified across different asset classes (like shares, bonds and property) and across different regions.
 That diversification is designed to help manage risk and reduce the impact of any single market shock.